tcper/tsav-player/README.md

 # TSAV player

-Bellard just published his new TSAV file format
-Using neural network to compress wav file into incredibal size But now no player can play this format directly!
+Bellard just published his new [TSAV format](https://bellard.org/tsac/) Using neural audio  to compress wav file into incredible size But now no player can play this format directly!

 This is what you want TSAV file player